El Capitan: Solo ascents

 After his successful solo ascent of the Leaning Tower, Royal Robbins turned his attention to the Yvon Chouinard-T.M.
 Herbert Muir Wall route, completing the first solo ascent of El Capitan in 10 days in 1968.
 The first solo ascents of El Capitan's four classic "siege" routes were accomplished by Tom Bauman on The Nose in 1969; Peter Hann on the Salathé Wall in 1972; Robert Kayen on the Layton Kor-Steve Roper West Buttress route in 1982; and Beverly Johnson on the Cooper-Baldwin-Denny Dihedral Wall route in 1978.
 Other noteworthy early solo ascents were the solo first ascent of Cosmos by Jim Dunn in 1972, Zodiac by Charlie Porter in 1972; Tangerine Trip by David Mittel in 1985; and The Pacific Ocean Wall by Rob Slater in 1982.
 These ascents took 7 to 14 days that required the solo climber lead each pitch, and then rappel, clean the climbing gear, reascend the lead rope, and haul equipment, food and water using a second haul rope.

-Alex Honnold was the first to free solo El Cap entirely on June 3, 2017.
+Alex Honnold was the first to free solo El Capitan entirely on June 3, 2017.
 It took him 3 hours and 56 mins to climb 2,900 ft via the Freerider route.